NXT TakeOver: Portland: Aftermath

 In August, Raw and SmackDown's shows were moved to a bio-secure bubble called the WWE ThunderDome, while in October, NXT's events were moved to the Performance Center, where its main arena was reconfigured as the Capitol Wrestling Center, which was similar to the ThunderDome.
 In July 2021, WWE resumed live touring for Raw and SmackDown, but NXT remained at the Performance Center, although with COVID restrictions lifted and full crowds in attendance.
 This also ended up being the last TakeOver event held outside of Florida, as in September 2021, the "Capitol Wrestling Center" name was phased out, with future events just being billed as held from the Performance Center.
 Later that year, the TakeOver series was discontinued.
-NXT's WrestleMania week event, Stand & Deliver in 2022, would be NXT's first major event held outside of Florida since TakeOver: Portland, while the 2023 Vengeance Day would be the brand's first standalone livestreaming event to be held outside of Florida since TakeOver: Portland.
+NXT's WrestleMania week event, Stand & Deliver in 2022, would be NXT's first major event held outside of Florida since TakeOver: Portland, while the 2023 Vengeance Day would be the brand's first standalone livestreaming event held outside of Florida since TakeOver: Portland.